zaivanza/all-in-one-v2/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=All-in-one+V2)](https://git.io/typing-svg)

+# Perfect Script-V2 for Farming Management

+The perfect script for running a wallet farm.

+## Modules:

+1. **web3_checker**: Quickly (asynchronously) checks the balance of any token on any EVM network.
+2. **debank_checker**: Swiftly (asynchronously) inspects tokens, NFTs, and protocols across multiple EVM networks (available on [DeBank](https://debank.com/)).
+3. **exchange_withdraw**: Withdraws assets from exchanges like Binance, MEXC, KuCoin, Bybit, Huobi, and Bitget.
+4. **okx_withdraw**: Withdraws assets from the OKX exchange, including sub-account withdrawals (handled as a separate module due to sub-account functionality).
+5. **transfer**: Transfers assets from wallets to EVM networks.
+6. **0x_swap**: Utilizes an aggregator as an alternative to 1inch for token swaps.
+7. **[orbiter](https://www.orbiter.finance/)**: Bridges Ethereum assets to various networks, including ZKSync Era and StarkNet.
+To bridge to StarkNet, add StarkNet wallet addresses to the `starknet_address.txt` file.
+8. **[woofi](https://fi.woo.org/)**: Bridges assets using the WooFi bridge via Stargate (LayerZero), supporting a wide range of tokens and networks.
+9. **[woofi](https://fi.woo.org/)**: Swaps tokens using the WooFi swap feature, which is versatile and supports numerous tokens and networks.
+10. **sushiswap**: Executes swaps on SushiSwap, accessible on major networks except for Optimism (currently).
+11. **bungee_refuel**: Cost-effective bridge for transferring native tokens between networks.
+12. **tx_checker**: Monitors nonces across nearly all EVM networks.
+13. **1inch_swap**: Leverages the 1inch aggregator for token swaps.
+14. **merkly_refuel**: Transfers gas from one network to another via LayerZero.
+15. **nft_checker**: Swiftly (asynchronously) checks the balance of specific NFTs.

+## Additional Information:

+1. All results are logged not only in the terminal but also sent to a Telegram bot.
+2. **web3_checker** and **nft_checker** use multicall for fast tracking.
+3. You can enable proxies in **web3_checker**: It balances the distribution of wallets among specified proxies.
+For example, if you have 10 wallets and 3 proxies, it distributes as Proxy 1 = 4 wallets, Proxy 2 = 3 wallets, Proxy 3 = 3 wallets.
+4. There's a maximum gas fee setting in $ for each network, and the script will sleep if gas prices exceed this threshold (`setting.py => MAX_GAS_CHARGE`).
+5. Transactions pending for longer than the specified time (`config.py => max_time_check_tx_status`) are considered executed.
+6. For **0x_swap**, an API key is required, which can be obtained [here](https://dashboard.0x.org/apps).
+Detailed instructions are available [here](https://t.me/never_broke_again_v1/315).
+7. You can run one or multiple modules simultaneously.
+Configuration for running multiple modules is found in `tracks.py`.
+8. For **1inch_swap**, an API key is required, which can be obtained [here](https://portal.1inch.dev/dashboard).
+9. Asynchronous execution allows you to run multiple wallets concurrently.

+# Configuration

+To configure the script:

+1. Adjust settings in the `setting.py` file, following the descriptions within.
+2. If you plan to run multiple modules sequentially, configure them in the `tracks.py` file.
+3. In the `data` folder, rename files as follows: `wallets_EXAMPLE.txt` to `wallets.txt`, `proxies_EXAMPLE.txt` to `proxies.txt`, `data_EXAMPLE.py` to `data.py`.
+4. Within the `data` folder, you'll find five files:
+   - `wallets.txt`: Add wallets (private keys/addresses) here.
+   - `recipients.txt`: Add recipient addresses for transfers, used in the transfer module when transferring from a wallet to an address.
+One wallet corresponds to one address.
+   - `proxies.txt`: Add proxies for use in the debank checker.
+They are also used in web3 if `USE_PROXY = True` (in the config).
+The format is: `http://login:password@ip:port`.
+   - `starknet_address.txt`: Add StarkNet wallet addresses here.
+Skip this step if you're not bridging from Orbiter to StarkNet.
+   - `data.py`: Contains all the private information, such as RPC, tg_token, tg_id, API keys for exchanges.
+5. Configure the modules in the `value` classes in the `setting.py` file.
+6. Execute the `main.py` file.
+If `USE_TRACKS = False`, a list of modules will appear in the terminal, and you can select one.

+# Using Tracks (Running Multiple Modules)

+To enable track mode:

+1. Set `USE_TRACKS = True` in `setting.py`.
+2. In `tracks.py`, configure tracks with modules.
+You can create multiple tracks and select them in `setting.py` using the `TRACK` variable.
+3. The `wait_balance` function works only in track mode: Select a network where you want to wait for a coin and set the minimum balance.
+When the coin's balance exceeds `min_balance`, the script advances to the next module, with balance checks every 10 seconds.

+# Installation

+Install the required libraries by running: `pip install -r requirements.txt`

+Please exercise caution when using the code, as it may contain errors.
+We are not responsible for any losses.
+It is advisable to conduct thorough testing with small amounts before proceeding.

+We kindly request that you read the instructions carefully, perform testing, and conduct online research before reaching out with questions in the code chat.
+Please refrain from sending code-related queries to admins privately, as they will not respond.

+# Donations

+Donations (EVM): `0xb7415DB78c886c67DBfB25D3Eb7fcd496dAf9021` or `donates-for-hodlmod.eth`

+For updates and entertaining content, join our public chat: [hodlmodeth](https://t.me/hodlmodeth) and our [[ code ]](https://t.me/code_hodlmodeth) chat.
+You can also follow our channel for updates and fun content: [never_broke_again_v1](https://t.me/never_broke_again_v1).

+# Reamde на русском.

 Идеальный скрипт-V2 для ведения фермы. Освоив его, ты сможешь (идет перечисление модулей) :

 1. web3_checker : очень быстро (асинка) смотрит баланс монеты в любой evm сети.